Double Smoked Ham with Maple-Mustard Glaze

 If you have picked a ham that still has the hock, using a utility knife, slice around this, leaving some skin on the hock as a handle.
 Then slice down the sides, being careful not to slice through into the fat or meat.

-Now using your fingers, you should be able to remove the skin by levering it off the leg, if not, use a knife to gentle help make a start and it should start peeling away quite easily.
+Using your fingers, you should be able to remove the skin by levering it off the leg, if not, use a knife to gently help make a start, and it should start peeling away quite easily.

-Now using a sharp knife, I tend to use a utility knife or scalpel, make shallow parallel slices in the fat, then turn the leg around and make slices in the opposite direction as the first ones, thus creating a diamond pattern.
+Using a sharp knife, make shallow parallel slices in the fat, then turn the leg around and make slices in the opposite direction as the first ones, thus creating a diamond pattern.

 To glaze at the start or the end?

-For a glaze to caramelise, it needs sugar in it, a lot of sugar.
-So as the sugar heats up it can have a tendency to start burning.
+For a glaze to caramelize, it needs sugar in it, a lot of sugar.
+So, as the sugar heats up, it can have a tendency to start burning.
 Since we will be smoking the ham for around three hours, that is a long time to have a heavy sugar glaze on anything.

-Then waiting until near the end of the smoke, to apply the actual glaze.
-This is going to give the glaze enough time to dissolve all of the sugars, caramelise over the ham and give it that deep shimmering look that we all expect when we think of a holiday ham.
+Then, wait until near the end of the smoke to apply the actual glaze.
+This is going to give the glaze enough time to dissolve all of the sugars, and caramelize over the ham and give it that deep shimmering look that we all expect when we think of a holiday ham.

 By applying plenty of glaze, you will be guaranteed perfect results and a ham that will look and taste incredible.

-So get it started, I’ll set up my smoker to be running at 275°F with lump charcoal.
-I’ll add some apple and cherry wood for smoke.
-Apple because it is a great flavor to pair with ham and cherry, as it actually creates the best color when trying to smoke anything.
+To get started, set your smoker to 275°F. I like to use apple and cherry wood for smoke.
+Apple because it is a great flavor to pair with ham and cherry, as it actually creates the best color.

-I’ll insert an internal temperature probe and set it to 130°F, this is the temp we will start our glazing.
-The final temp of the ham internally needs to be at 140°F so this 10 degrees is plenty of time to apply multiple coats of glaze and have it set.
+Insert an internal temperature probe and set it to 130°F, this is the temp we will start our glazing.
+The final temp of the ham internally needs to be at 140°F, so this 10 degrees is plenty of time to apply multiple coats of glaze and have it set.

 While the ham is smoking, we can make our glaze up.
 I tend to wait an hour or so before doing this, as we want to apply the glaze while it is warm to hot to our ham.
 If you do find it cool to touch when it’s time to apply it, warm it up a little over a low heat first.

-Set the internal temp probes alarm to 140°F now, once it reaches this temp it will time to take it off the heat.
+Set the internal temp probes alarm to 140°F now, once it reaches this temp, it will be time to take it off the heat.

 Keep reapplying the glaze every 15 to 20 minutes now until it does reach the finished internal temp.